 GPST1/2 trainees are encouraged to gain out-of-hours experience in a variety of settings.
 This can include working with twilight district nursing services, paramedics, community mental health crisis teams, community palliative care teams and duty social workers.
+Other options include following an undertaker, police officers, prison staff or members of the RNLI crew in out-of-hours sessions.
 A maximum of 4 hours (outside of usual weekday working hours, 0800 – 1800) can be spent working in a walk-in centre.

 GPST3 trainees must spend their (minimum) 72 hours of training with the GP Out-of-Hours service.
 This will include sessions in local OOH Treatment Centres, sessions in the visiting cars and telephone triage.
 A maximum of 6 hours (outside of usual weekday working hours, 0800 – 1800) can be spent in a walk-in centre.

 In addition, ST3 trainees may undertake one (or at most, two) sessions in the A&E GP Project at Royal Bournemouth Hospital – this is a new initiative supplying primary care for out-of-hours acute problems in the emergency department.
 Sessions can be arranged by contacting Dr Ravin Ramtohal.